 2. You Know Exactly How To Reach and Target Large Subsets of Target Customers in a Cost-Effective Way

-The reason most companies fail is NOT because they have a poor product.
+The reason most companies fail is NOT that they have a poor product.
 It’s because they can’t connect with the people who want or need it most while still turning a profit.
 Before you should ever act on starting any company, you should know the answer to the following three questions

 - How and where am I going to inform and continue to remind my target customers that my solution exists?

-- How much will this realistically cost?
+- How much will this really cost?

 - Based on my costs, how much would I need to price my product to see profitability?

 This might sound like the groundwork for your marketing strategy, and in essence, it is.
 However, this process (i.e. gathering specific feedback from your customers) is also a massive part of your business idea validation strategy.
 Your product might be incredible, but not every incredible product sparks a successful business because of the costs and methods necessary of acquiring your customers.

 If you can’t come up with answers that provide you with certainty that your idea is worth pursuing, it’s time to go back to the drawing board.
 For example, if you either don’t have a clear, deep niche you can carve out and target easily and effectively, or the cost required in reaching your customers would force you to raise your prices horrifically high in contrast to your competition, you either need to rethink your strategy or ditch your idea before investing any time or money into it.

 3. You Are Absolutely Obsessed With Your Industry